noizhardware/MASS/README.md

 ~~~~
 After adding a new block (at the top)
 ~~~~
-newattributename  newattributevalue -- first element is set as a block header attributename  attributevalue attributename  attributevalue attributename  attributevalue
+newattributename  newattributevalue -- first element is always set as a block header attributename  attributevalue attributename  attributevalue attributename  attributevalue